riongull/notes/git-github_notes.md

 # Name: e.g. github
 # Hosted: Github
 # Username or password: <username> e.g. riongull if github account url is https://github.com/riongull
-# Password or Access Token: (follow steps video tutorial (one-time) configure github with a secure access token for gitclick)
+# Password or Access Token: (follow steps in video tutorial (one-time) to configure github with a secure access token for gitclick)
 $ gitclick list # lists your gitclick services
 ```